 If you have problems viewing these arrangements, click here to download the latest Acrobat Reader plug-in for your browser

 or click here to download TEFview, the Free TablEdit File Viewer.
+Right click to save the TEF file to your computer, then open it with TEFview or TablEdit.

 Tips for achieving a beautiful sound with fingerpicking: